-This bulletin applies to all licensed pharmacies and prescribers enrolled in the Medical Assistance (MA) Program and providing services in the fee-for-service delivery system.
-Providers rendering services in the MA managed care delivery system should address any questions related to Analgesics, Opioid Short-Acting to the appropriate managed care organization.
+This bulletin applies to all licensed pharmacies and prescribers enrolled in the Medical Assistance (MA) Program.
+The guidelines to determine the medical necessity of Analgesics, Opioid Short-Acting will be utilized in the fee-for-service and managed care delivery systems.
+Providers rendering services to MA beneficiaries in the managed care delivery system should address any questions related to the prior authorization of Analgesics, Opioid Short-Acting to the appropriate managed care organization.